tuub/theses-publisher-policies/policies.md

 #### Special requirements
 * Include copyright notice on initial page of the article
-* Accepted Manuscript *can* be published under a CC BY license
+* Accepted Manuscript *may* be published under a CC BY license

 #### Source
 * [Author Self-Archiving & Permissions](https://journals.asm.org/author-self-archiving-permissions)